celery/celery/docs/userguide/workers.rst

     $ celery multi start 1 -A proj -l info -c4 --pidfile=/var/run/celery/%n.pid
     $ celery multi restart 1 --pidfile=/var/run/celery/%n.pid

-For production deployments you should be using init-scripts or other process supervision systems (see :ref:`daemonizing`).
+For production deployments you should be using init-scripts or a process supervision system (see :ref:`daemonizing`).

-Other than stopping then starting the worker to restart, you can also restart the worker using the :sig:`HUP` signal, but note that the worker will be responsible for restarting itself so this is prone to problems and isn't recommended in production:
+Other than stopping, then starting the worker to restart, you can also restart the worker using the :sig:`HUP` signal.
+Note that the worker will be responsible for restarting itself so this is prone to problems and isn't recommended in production: